dhutchison/dhutchison.github.io/_posts/2025-06-01-ejb3-stateful-firewalls-and-connection-timeouts-with-payara.markdown

 These settings ensure that idle TCP connections are actively probed and broken down if unresponsive.

 While this contains some information on how this applies in AWS, I found this to be a good explanation of how these settings apply to connections - [Implementing long-running TCP Connections within VPC networking][aws_networking].

 ### 2. Enable fish.payara.SO_KEEPALIVE in Payara

 Configuring the OS level keepalives is not enough however - Payara must also be configured to explicitly set the `SO_KEEPALIVE` flag on its sockets when they are created.
-The OS settings only control the behavior after the flag is set.
+The OS settings only control the behaviour after the flag is set.
 Without the application-level flag, the OS will never send keepalive probes, regardless of how aggressively it is tuned.

 This is done by setting the `fish.payara.SO_KEEPALIVE` property.
 There is a little detail on this in the [Payara Documentation][payara_runtime_docs].